Skip to navigation

 The Gherkin as seen from Middlesex Street

 Finding your way out of Liverpool Street station is a challenge, and I didn't exactly manage to end up where I wanted to be.
 Still, nowhere is far from anywhere else in central London, and it didn't take long to find the traffic of Bishopsgate.
-It did find a while to track down Catherine Wheel Alley, though, as the entrance is miniscule and easy to walk past.
+It did take a while to track down Catherine Wheel Alley, though, as the entrance is miniscule and easy to walk past.
 It's worth the effort, however, because as soon as you're a few yards down this tiny alleyway, the noise of Bishopsgate disappears, and you're in a world of twists and turns that sneaks you through to Middlesex Street.